Is HubSpot right for you? Are you using it to its full potential?

 There’s a good chance that your ideal prospects use more than one social media channel, so you need to determine which one has the most influence on the purchase process.
 In other words, where do your prospects spend most of their time online?

-If you find that more than one channel influences or contributes to lead generation, split your paid social advertising across those channels, monitor performance and then revisit your strategy in a few months.
+If you find that more than one channel influences or contributes to lead generation, split your paid social advertising across those channels, monitor performance, and then revisit your strategy in a few months.

 Again, you’ll want to be advertising content assets that are relevant to your target audience and optimising your ads for terms relevant to your content assets.
 Because you can target literally anyone using paid advertising, it’s a great opportunity to generate quality leads.

-Done correctly, a paid social advertising strategy can bolster your organic content strategy – increasing visibility of your content assets and traffic to your website, both of which will improve search engine rankings.
+Done correctly, a paid social advertising strategy can bolster your organic content strategy – increasing the visibility of your content assets and traffic to your website, both of which will improve search engine rankings.

 While almost considered dead (and pandora’s box post the General Data Protection Regulation), email marketing can still deliver great returns if done right – and is a key part of your B2B content marketing strategy.